WileyLabs/mobile-react-native-libraries/mobile-rn-accessibility/README.md

  */
 function postFocus(elem, { name = '', timeout = 333, silent = true, verify = () => true } )

+Android/RN 0.56 note: JSX component should be mounted at the times of setFocus() call;
+                      if you are not sure that component is mounted - verify state with options.verify() function, otherwise the program will crash on Android/RN 0.56

 /**
  * Returns accessibility properties for JSX element